kakaroto/Beyond20/README.md

 The options page was copied in part from the `D&D Beyond Toolbox` extension available [here](https://github.com/mouse0270/Beyonds-Toolbox/).
 The html and css files are licensed under the MIT license which is provided in the LICENSE.MIT file

-# TODO
-- Add support for skills/items that have advantage/disadvantage notes (like disadvantage on stealth for heavy armor users)
-- Add ability to select which roll20 VTT page to send the rolls to
-- Add a way to show errors (such as "can't find a roll20 tab")
-- Add support for more character sheet templates in roll20.
-- Add Option to select which Roll20 game to roll into.
-- Add a dice roller so it can also be used to roll directly without roll20, if wanted.
-- Add support for special cases, like Toll the Dead, Toll the Dead, Elemental Bane, etc..
-- Add option to specify if initiative rolls send the result to the tracker or not
-- Test and fix bugs